archcoding-books/papers/storage/haystack/haystack.md

 focusing on the long tail of photo requests seen by a large social networking website.

-**Filesystems** Haystack takes after log-structured filesys- tems [23] which Rosenblum and Ousterhout designed to optimize write throughput with the idea that most reads could be served out of cache.
-While measure- ments [3] and simulations [6] have shown that log- structured filesystems have not reached their full poten- tial in local filesystems, the core ideas are very relevant to Haystack.
-Photos are appended to physical volume files in the Haystack Store and the Haystack Cache shel- ters write-enabled machines from being overwhelmed by the request rate for recently uploaded data.
+**Filesystems** Haystack takes after log-structured filesystems [23] which Rosenblum and Ousterhout designed to optimize write throughput with the idea that most reads could be served out of cache.
+While measurements [3] and simulations [6] have shown that logstructured filesystems have not reached their full potential in local filesystems, the core ideas are very relevant to Haystack.
+Photos are appended to physical volume files in the Haystack Store and the Haystack Cache shelters write-enabled machines from being overwhelmed by the request rate for recently uploaded data.
 The key differences are(a)that the Haystack Store machines write their data in such a way that they can efficiently